Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/applying_image.rst

 --------------

-When an image has been loaded or created in the UV/Image editor, an additional section appears in the *Properties Panel*.
+When an image has been loaded or created in the UV/Image editor, an additional section appears in the *Properties region*.
 The first row of buttons allow you to:

 - Browse for an image